samfearn/tex2html/README.md

 # tex2html
 This repository contains files to be used with pandoc for converting from tex to html.

-This is currently work in progress and only really intended for private use.
+This is work in progress - please report any issues using the github issue tracker.

 ## Usage